When does travel insurance cover you for cancellations?

 What else can I find on this page?

-Compare travel insurance for cancellation
+Compare travel insurance options

 Why do you need travel cancellation insurance?